MaherAli023/Friday-Assistant/README.md

 - Tell jokes for entertainment.
 - Fetch and read the latest news headlines.
 - Display weather reports for specified locations.
-- Interact with the Bard chatbot for conversation.
 - Create and manage a to-do list.
 - Secure login system.